MUSC - Musicology Composition

 General education fine arts course.
 Acquaints nonmajors with the central traditions of music, including European concert music as well as some popular and world music.
 Develops listening techniques by which students may perceive and understand fundamental musical processes as they exist in various styles.
 This is a Kansas Systemwide Transfer Course.

 General education fine arts course.
-A view of music as a global and cultural art form.
-For the general student to better understand the importance and significance of music in all world cultures.
-Course includes diversity content.
+A view of music as a global and culturally specific art form.
+For the general student interested in better understanding the importance of music in various modern cultures across the world.

 MUSC 228.
 Post-Tonal Music (2).

 Explores trends in composition from 1900 until today.
 Students listen to recorded performances, study scores and identify musical features found throughout this time period.
-Prerequisite(s): MUSC 128.
+Prerequisite(s): MUSC 128 with a C or better.

 MUSC 229.
 Aural Skills 3 (2).

 The development of critical listening, reading and performing skills for the college-level musician.
 The perception and performance of tonal music from common-practice-period classical music through Popular music use these tools.
 This course continues diatonic practices with an emphasis on Chromatic harmony and form, up to Post-Tonal theory.
 Developing the “mind’s ear” includes but is not limited to singing, audiation, critical listening, error detection, improvisation, inference, and melodic and harmonic dictation skills.
-Prerequisite(s): MUSC 130.
+Prerequisite(s): MUSC 130 with a C or better.

 MUSC 240.
 Jazz Music Theory (2).

 Introduces jazz music theory with emphasis on chord progression, chord extensions and symbols, with practical knowledge of common practice theory.
-Prerequisite(s): MUSC 128.
+Prerequisite(s): MUSC 128 with a C or better.

 MUSC 241.
 Jazz Aural Skills (2).

 Designed to help develop practical ear training for skills used in jazz performance, stressing the importance of the aural tradition.
-Prerequisite(s): MUSC 229.
+Prerequisite(s): MUSC 229 with a C or better.

 MUSC 259.
 Introduction to Music Composition (2).

 Intended for students who are interested in exploring contemporary art music composition.
 Students meet in a classroom setting focusing on different compositional techniques each week.
 Weekly composition etudes are assigned with performances of student etudes in class.
-Prerequisite(s): MUSC 127.
+Prerequisite(s): MUSC 127 with a C or better.

 MUSC 336.
 Survey of the Western Musical Canon (3).